 ADE is now an anchor program in the Weissman Foundry, a new maker space on Babson’s campus right on the edge of Olin’s, with a mandate to engage across Babson, Olin, and Wellesley (BOW) to produce maximum collaboration and impact.

 ADE Project Briefs

-Throughout a decade of ADE, Olin students have had positive impact with a wide range of partners in multiple communities around the world.
-Projects focus on challenges including air quality, community development and child education, food processing, global health and rights and privacy, new to the program in 2020.
+Throughout a decade of ADE, Babson, Olin, and Wellesley students have had a positive impact with a wide range of partners in multiple communities around the world.
+Projects focus on challenges including air quality, community development, child education, food processing, global health, and rights and privacy, new to the program in 2020.

 2020 project tracks and goals:

 - AIR QUALITY – Reduce the burden of air pollution in near-source communities by building awareness and capacity for agency.
 Visit the Air Partners website.

 - COMMUNITY DEVELOPMENT – Work with community members to catalyze a cycle of success through youth-focused learning spaces promoting five key research-based developmental outcomes: connection, confidence, competence, character and contribution.